 AdderaCare is a corporate group within the assistive technology sector.
-The company group consists of the parent company AdderaCare AB and the six subsidiaries Trident Industri AB, Kom i Kapp AB, Erimedgruppen (Erimed Förvaltning AB, Rojan & Ripe AB and Erimed International KB), Huka B.V. and Linds Ortopediska.
+The company group consists of the parent company AdderaCare AB and the five subsidiaries Trident Industri AB, Kom i Kapp AB, Erimedgruppen (Erimed Förvaltning AB, Rojan & Ripe AB and Erimed International KB) and Huka B.V.
 Through its subsidiaries, AdderaCare sells to municipalities, regions and individuals.

 The Group has an operating business which currently includes the following products and services:

 - Stairs and lifts for people with functional limitations